Abba Eban: Diplomacy

 Eban moved back to London briefly to work in the Jewish Agency's Information Department, from which he was posted to New York, where the United Nations General Assembly was considering the "Palestine Question".
 In 1947, he was appointed as a liaison officer to the United Nations Special Committee on Palestine, where he was successful in attaining approval for the recommendation of partition of Palestine into Jewish and Arab segments—Resolution 181.
 At this stage, he changed his name to the Hebrew word Abba, meaning "Father".

 Eban continued at the United Nations over the next decade.
 From 1950 to 1959 he also served as his country's ambassador to the United States.

 He was renowned for his oratorical skills.
-As Henry Kissinger stated:I have never encountered anyone who matched his command of the English language.
-Sentences poured forth in mellifluous constructions complicated enough to test the listener’s intelligence and simultaneously leave him transfixed by the speaker's virtuosity.
+As Henry Kissinger stated:

 His knowledge of history and fluency in ten languages enhanced his speech-making in the United Nations, even to skeptical or hostile audiences.
-In 1952, Eban was elected Vice President of the UN General Assembly.
-A collection of Eban's speeches before the United Nations' Security Council and General Assembly both at universities and other venues between 1948 and 1968 was compiled in Voice of Israel, recently reissued in eBook form by Plunkett Lake Press.

-He was known for his witty remarks.
-For example, when he was complimented on his perfect Oxford English he replied "Cambridge actually, but in politics one expects to be smeared."
+In 1952, Eban was elected vice president of the UN General Assembly.
+A collection of Eban's speeches before the United Nations' Security Council and General Assembly as well as at universities and other venues between 1948 and 1968 was compiled in Voice of Israel.
+He was also known for his witty remarks.
+For example, when he was complimented on his perfect Oxford English, he corrected that actually attended Cambridge, "but in public life you must expect to be smeared!"